SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/LanguageGuide/Macros.md

 assigning that AST element to `literalSegment`.
 The second `guard` block
 calls the private `FourCharacterCode(for:)` function.
-Both of these blocks throw an error if the macro is use incorrectly --- the error message becomes a compiler error at the malformed call site.
+Both of these blocks throw an error if the macro is used incorrectly --- the error message becomes a compiler error at the malformed call site.
 For example,